bigcommerce/ai-app-foundation/README.md

 # AI App Foundation

 This [single-click app](https://developer.bigcommerce.com/api-docs/apps/guide/types) presents BigCommerce merchants with the ability to generate product descriptions.
+It's also listed in our app marketplace.

-:star2: If you are hacking right now in the Google <> BigCommerce AI Hackathon event, check out our [Hackpack](https://developer.bigcommerce.com/big-ai-hackathon-2023/welcome) for more detail on Vertex AI and BigCommerce App Extensions! :star2:
+:star2: This was originally open sourced as part of the Google <> BigCommerce AI Hackathon.
+Check out that event's [hackpack](https://developer.bigcommerce.com/big-ai-hackathon-2023/welcome) for more detail on Vertex AI and BigCommerce App Extensions. :star2:

 ## Install